durai5755/my-first-repository/README.md

+Learning git and github

 This is my first repository

-this is a change from git.checking.
+This is a change from git.checking.